SentryShot/sentryshot/addons/doods/README.md

 Individual confidence thresholds for each type of object that can be detected.

+#### DOODS crop

+Crop frame to focus the detector and increase accuracy.

 #### DOODS feed rate

 Frames per second to send to detector, decimals are allowed.